 University of Texas at Dallas | Graduate Certificate in Executive Coaching

 Richard is a speaker for the American College of Physician Executives and other national health care organizations about health care leadership skills, decision making, and executive presence.
 His use of humor, real world examples, and experiential learning gives health care leaders new practices they immediately apply to their work.

 Family | Wife, Two Daughters, German Shepherd, 9 Backyard Hens

 Chief Stadium Physician | Fresno State Football

-Richard attended Mayo Medical School on full-tuition scholarship and is a member of The Doctors Mayo Society.
+Dr. Richard Winters attended Mayo Medical School on full-tuition scholarship and is a member of The Doctors Mayo Society.